Wenchang Space Launch Site

+The Wenchang Space Launch Site (文昌航天发射场) is a rocket launch site located in Wenchang on the island of Hainan, in China.

-A former suborbital test center, it is China's fourth and southernmost space vehicle launch facility (spaceport).
-It was selected for its low latitude, which is only 19° north of the equator, allowing for the increase in payload necessary for launching China's future space station.
-It is capable of launching the Long March 5, the most powerful Chinese rocket.
+Formally a suborbital test center, it currently serves as China's southernmost spaceport.
+The site was selected for its low latitude, 19° north of the equator, allowing for larger payloads to be launched.
+It is capable of launching the Long March 5, the heaviest Chinese rocket.
+Unlike launch facilities on the mainland, Wenchang uses its seaport for deliveries.

-Unlike the space centers on the mainland, whose rail tracks are too narrow to transport the new five meter core boosters, Wenchang uses its sea port for deliveries.
-Initial launches of the CZ-5 booster from Wenchang were expected to start in 2014, one year after the intended commissioning of the Wenchang Launch Site.
-However, the first launch of CZ-5 was later shifted to 2016 and took place on 3 November 2016.
+The construction of the site was complete by October 2014.
+The first launch took place on 25 June 2016.
+Due to construction delays, the initial launch of the CZ-5 booster from Wenchang, originally expected to start in 2014 was postponed and took place on 3 November 2016.
 The CZ-5B (maximum payload to LEO) variant was expected to be completed circa 2018 but the maiden flight took place on 5 May 2020.
-A CZ-5 carrier rocket was already shipped from North China's Tianjin port on 20 September 2015 for a rehearsal (Drills carried out on the launch pad, involving both the carrier rocket and a probe) of a scheduled Chang'e-5 lunar mission, which was planned for around 2019 and was successfully launched on 23 November 2020.
+A CZ-5 carrier rocket was already shipped from North China's Tianjin port on 20 September 2015 for rehearsal drills of a scheduled Chang'e-5 lunar mission, which was planned for around 2019 and was successfully launched on 23 November 2020.

-The construction of the site was completed by October 2014.
-The first launch took place successfully on 25 June 2016.

 Reasons for selection

+Location

-At 19 degrees north latitude, the Wenchang Space Launch Site is located on the Chinese island of Hainan, which has the lowest land latitude in China and is the nearest to the equator.
-Low-latitude locations are desirable for space launch sites due to the higher speed of rotation closer to the equator, as well as needing a smaller inclination change maneuver to reach geosynchronous orbit.
-Hainan also has a large range of allowable launch azimuths, satisfying the requirement of launching payloads to orbital inclinations between 90 and 175 degrees.
-Because rockets launched from Hainan Island are within 10 kilometers of the ocean in the direction of launch, falling rocket debris is less likely to cause accidents, reducing the risk of accidents in the rocket flight and debris landing areas.
-Furthermore, the launch site offers room for potential for expansion, minimal operational expenses, and few restrictions, making it ideal for long-term development and international collaboration.
+At 19 degrees north latitude, the Wenchang Space Launch Site is located on the Chinese island of Hainan, which is the nearest to the equator among Chinese territories.
+Low-latitude locations are desirable for space launch sites due to the higher speed of rotation closer to the equator, as well as the smaller inclination change maneuver needed to reach geosynchronous orbit.
+Hainan also has a large range of allowable launch azimuths, facilitating the launch of payloads to orbital inclinations between 90 and 175 degrees.

+The launch site is considered to have favorable conditions for long-term development and international collaboration, thanks to its potential for expansion, low operational expenses, and relatively lenient regulatory framework.
+Rockets launched from Hainan Island are within 10 km of the ocean in the direction of launch, and their trajectory takes them over the open ocean.
+This makes falling rocket debris less likely to cause accidents and destroy property.